White Collar Crime Defense

 In many cases, officers are required to notify the target 10 days in advance of using an administrative subpoena or warrant to search bank records.
 If you have been so notified, it is imperative that you contact an experienced criminal defense attorney immediately.

-Attorney Karren Kenney is an accomplished trial lawyer who has represented clients in more than 60 criminal trials, including 10 on aggravated white collar crime charges.
-She has also been certified as a fraud specialist by the Association of Certified Fraud Specialists.
+Attorney Karren Kenney is an accomplished trial lawyer and certified fraud expert who has represented clients in more than 80 criminal trials, including aggravated white-collar crime charges.
 Ms. Kenney is well-respected among members of the legal community and by her clients for her dedication to those she represents and her tenacious, unrelenting practice style.

-If you or a loved one has been charged with a white collar crime in California, you need an aggressive Orange County criminal defense attorney on your side.
-From our office in Costa Mesa, we serve clients throughout Southern California, including in Huntington Beach, Irvine, Santa Ana and Los Angeles.
+If you or a loved one has been charged with a white collar crime in California, you need an aggressive criminal defense attorney on your side.
 Call (855) 505-5588 or contact us online for a free consultation.